millseba/millseba.github.io/content/_index.md

         padding: ['20px', '0', '20px', '0']
       css_class: fullscreen

  - block: markdown
   content:
     title: Latest News
     subtitle:
     text: |
-        **August 2026 — The Shaw Lab is officially open!**
+      **August 2026 – The Shaw Lab is officially open!**

       We have started our laboratory at the Institute of Parasitology, University of Zurich.
 We look forward to beginning this new chapter and building our research programme on *Cryptosporidium* biology.

+      **October 2026 – Welcome Dorenda, first postdoc in the Shaw Lab!**

+      Dorenda joins the Shaw Lab as our first postdoc.
+After defending her thesis on xxx in *Plasmodium vivax*, she committed to join the dark side of Apicomplexa and will work on dissecting the differences in host-pathogen interactions among different *Cryptosporidium* strains.

   design:
     columns: '1'

-        **August 2026 — The Shaw Lab is officially open!**
 ---